CalCloudSolutions/CalCloudSolutions/README.md

     🔭 I’m currently working on Azure and DevOps
-    🌱 I do my best to stay up to date especially with IaC ⚒️ I am a big fan of Bicep and love working with YAML pipelines 👯 I’m looking to collaborate wit any like minded folk 🤔 I’m looking to spend more time growing my own personal repo.. at some point..
+    🌱 I do my best to stay up to date especially with IaC ⚒️ I am a big fan of Bicep and love working with YAML pipelines 👯 I’m looking to collaborate with any like minded folk 🤔 I’m looking to spend more time growing my own personal repo.. at some point..
-    💬 Ask me about Azure/IaC/DevOps
+    💬 Ask me about Azure/IaC/DevOps/CyberSecurity
     📫 How to reach me: Twitter @cal-pretorius
     ⚡ Fun fact 1: I am a huge fan of motorsport such as F1, MotoGP and Supercross/Motocross ⚡ Fun fact 2: I am South African but I have immigrated to the Netherlands..
 Mijn Nederlands is slecht, maar ik ben nog aan het leren!